arangodb/docs/site/content/http/documents/document-working-with-documents.md

           type: boolean
         required: false
         description: |+
-          Controls whether objects (not arrays) will be merged if present in both the existing and the update-insert document.
-If set to *false*, the value in the patch document will overwrite the existing document's value.
-If set to *true*, objects will be merged.
-The default is *true*.
+          Controls whether objects (not arrays) are merged if present in both, the existing and the update-insert document.
+If set to `false`, the value in the patch document overwrites the existing document's value.
+If set to `true`, objects are merged.
+The default is `true`.
           This option controls the update-insert behavior only.
         in: query
       requestBody: